Xilinx/PYNQ/docs/source/10_libraries_and_overlays.rst

 The section describes the ``pynq`` (**Py**\thon on **Zy**\nq) Platform - specifically the preloaded SDCard contents and how the SDCard is tied to the Zybo platform.

-On poweron with the preloaded SDCard, Zybo will boot into Ubuntu Server 15.10.
-Python3 is loaded with Jupyter notebook support and the needed Python package, also named pynq.
-With the pynq package, users can access programmable logic overlays without ever leaving Python.
+After powering the board with the Pynq image on the SDCard in place, Zybo will boot into Ubuntu Server 15.10.
+Python3 is installed with Jupyter notebook support and the Pynq Python Package.
+With the pynq package, users can access programmable logic overlays from Python.

-Some preloaded features of this Ubuntu image include:
+Some preinstalled features of this Ubuntu image include:

 * Networking is enabled and Ethernet port will attempt to use DHCP on boot.
 If DHCP fails, the board will fallback to a static IP of 192.168.2.99.
-* Samba is enabled and can be accessed from a Windows machine by navigating or mapping to *\\\\pynq\\xpp*.
-The username and password is xpp\\xpp.
-You can browse to the directory in a similar way using other operating systems allowing integration with any standard text editors like Sublime Text or Notepad++.
+* Samba is enabled and can be accessed from a Windows machine by navigating or mapping to ``\\pynq\xpp``.
+The ``username:password`` is ``xpp:xpp``.
+You can browse to the directory in a similar way using other operating systems.
+The Pynq source code, and notebooks can be accessed and modified using your preferred editors on your host PC.
-* A Jupyter notebook server is initialized on port 9090.
+* A Jupyter notebook server is initialized on port 9090 and automatically starts after boot.
 * The PMOD IO overlay is preloaded onto the programmable logic.